ArtBlocks/artblocks-docs/creator-onboarding/readme/features.md

 ---
-description: A guide on how to structure the features script for your Art Blocks project.
 order: 700
 ---
 # Art Blocks Features Script

+A guide on how to structure the features script for your Art Blocks project.

 ## Features Overview